 CURRENT PROMO: 25% discount off your trial lesson

-As the founder of LESSONS ABOUND, I am happy that it operates as I envisioned.
-It is a community of adults and youth that engage in artistic and personal growth, passion, risk-taking, and creativity.
-Students stay because they progress quickly with solid technique and gain confidence and skills to perform, all while while having a great time.
+As the founder of LESSONS ABOUND, I am happy that it is a community of adults and youth that engage in artistic and personal growth, passion, risk-taking, and creativity.
+Students stay because they progress quickly with strong technique and gain confidence and skills to perform, all while having a great time.

-Adults carve out time in their busy schedules to joyously play their favorite songs, whether they are adult beginners or resuming after taking a break.
-Children bound into their lessons after school to play tunes that they love.
+Adults carve out time in their busy schedules for their lessons, whether they are adult beginner piano students or resuming after taking a break.
+Children bound into their lessons after school.
+All joyously play their favorite songs.

-So, if this sounds like an environment for you to thrive in, hopefully you'll reach out and consider joining us.
+So, if this sounds like an environment for you to thrive in, reach out and join us.
 Explore and grow, as our lessons abound!

 -Niki Williams (Founder, Performing Artist, & Teacher)